 Halogen and LED Compared Halogen lamps are being phased out or restricted in many regions because they use significantly more energy than modern alternatives.
 LED lighting has become the preferred option for most applications thanks to its higher efficiency, long lifespan, and lower heat output.
 If you’re replacing halogen bulbs, the most important comparison is …

 What Are Lumens and How Do They Work?
-Lumens (lm) measure the total visible light output from a bulb or fixture — in simple terms, they indicate how bright the light is.
-The higher the lumen number, the brighter the light appears.
-Unlike watts, which measure energy use, lumens measure light output, allowing you to …
+Lumens (lm) measure the total visible light output produced by a lamp, bulb or luminaire.
+In simple terms, lumens indicate how much light a source emits.
+The higher the lumen value, the more light is produced.
+Unlike watts, which measure energy consumption, lumens measure light output.
+This …